cchen5891/cchen5891.github.io/projects/stock-price-analysis.md

 	<img src="../images/stock-price-markov-transition-grid.png"  width="60%">
 </p>

-With these defined states, a Markov transition grid can be built as shown above.
+With these defined states, Markov transition grids can be constructed as shown above.
+A sequence is formed by connecting consecutive states (continuous trading days) and there is an average price/volume increase/decrease corresponding to a positive/negative outcome.
+Specifically, for either case, a Markov transition grid is plotted, and most of the transitions are of low and equal possibility (exactly equal probability should be 1/27 = 0.037).
+However, a few hot spots can be also observed, indicating a strong correlation between the two different states.
+More care is needed to identify the properties of these state couples, which can be helpful in predicting certain trading behaviors.

 ## Conclusion
 In this project, we've built a local MySQL database and retrieved data from Yahoo Finance for 500+ stocks.
 The simple analyses performed on `SPY` revealed that there doesn't seem to be any general price change pattern on different weekdays.
-The Markov chain model was built to further check the stock price fluctuation styles, which can be applied to screen other stock candidates to identify the hidden patterns.
+The Markov chain model was built to further check the correlation of different stock states, which can be applied to screen other stock candidates to identify hidden patterns.